bjkawecki/Auto-Translate-Telegram-Channel/README.md

 # Echo-Chan
 ![Logo](assets/logo.png)

-**Echo-Chan** is a Telegram bot that receives messages from an input channel, translates them, and forwards them to an output channel.
-The bot uses OpenAI GPT to translate the messages and utilizes the Telegram API for communication.
+**Echo-Chan** is a Telegram app that receives messages from an input channel, translates them, and forwards them to an output channel.
+The app uses OpenAI GPT to translate the messages and utilizes the Telegram API for communication.

 ## How it works
-- The bot listens for incoming messages in a Telegram input channel.
+- The app listens for incoming messages in a Telegram input channel.
 - It translates the text using OpenAI GPT and sends it along with any associated media to an output channel.
-- The bot can also process album messages that contain multiple parts of a single message.
+- The app can also process album messages that contain multiple parts of a single message.

 ## Project structure